permutationlock/aven-cfmt/README.md

 Source files are assumed to be ascii or utf8 encoded.
 The source file is verified to be valid utf8 prior to tokenization.
 The tokenizer only allows non-ascii codepoints in comments, character constants, and string literals.
-With regards to column width, each utf8 codepoint is counted as one column.
+Each utf8 codepoint is counted as one column during rendering.

 The only whitespace characters that will be rendered are spaces, newlines, and tabs.
 Windows `\r\n` line endings will be parsed the same as `\n`, and the formatter will render all line endings as `\n`.
 Carriage return characters `\r` are illegal outside of line endings.
-All indents are rendered with spaces.
-Tab characters `\t` are legal everywhere whitespace is allowed, but will only be rendered if they appear within comments or string literals.
+All indents are rendered with space, tabs will only be rendered if they appear within comments or string literals.

 ### Parse depth

 A combinatorial explosion of backtracking can occur with some pathological inputs.
-Fixing the underlying issue was too tricky, so to solve this (and satisfy the allmighty fuzzer) I simply placed a limit on the depth of the parse tree.
+Fixing the underlying issue proved too tricky for the time being, so to solve this (and satisfy the allmighty fuzzer) I simply placed a limit on the depth of the parse tree.
 If valid source code contains extremely long expressions or if-else chains, then the `--depth N` command line